 Submitting your proposal

 Presentations should be limited to 15–20 minutes and will be followed by a time for discussion.
-Submissions will require a descriptive, engaging title, an abstract (~200 words), biographical details (~200 words) and a photo.
+Submissions will require a descriptive, engaging title, an abstract (up to 200 words), biographical details (up to 100 words) and a photo.
 At a later date, successful applicants will be encouraged to include a video abstract.
-Submissions should be sent by email to admin@ISCAST.org with “COSAC 2020 proposed presentation” in the subject line.
+Submissions should be sent by email to ChrisMulherin@ISCAST.org with “COSAC 2020 proposed presentation” in the subject line.

 We would love to hear what you can add to the discussion.